klacus/learning-go/jwt/README.md

 # Requirements
 sqlite command line tool installed
-DB Browser for SQLite installed
+DB Browser for SQLite installed, to manipulate data directly in the tables if needed